adevaykin/AMDRenderToTextureView/README.md

 ## How to use
 1. Open solution in Visual Studio (2019)
 2. Compile and run
+3. Displayed image should show smooth UV coordinates change drawn as color - compare to the attached results

 Directory "results" contains screenshots from other GPU vendors renderings and from AMD GPU renderings.